 Guardianship for adults and disabled people in Maryland can ensure the well-being and protection of individuals who are unable to make decisions or care for themselves.
-In Maryland, the legal process of establishing guardianship involves several steps to safeguard the rights and interests of those in need.
+In Maryland, the legal process of establishing guardianship involves several steps to safeguard the rights and interests of those who cannot care for their own immediate needs and finances.
 This article provides a comprehensive overview of the guardianship process for adults and disabled people in Maryland and empowers you, with the knowledge needed, to navigate this important legal procedure.

 Legal Guardianship in Maryland